GateNLP/wpextract/tests/e2e/README.md

 3. Import `tools/test_site.xml`
 4. Use `tools/gen_resp_record.py` to run the download command on the test site and record the responses.
 5. Copy the recorded yml to `data/dl_requests_record.yaml`
-6. Copy the download output to `data/download_out`
+6. Copy the output of the download command to `data/download_out`

 ## `wpextract extract`